OphirOkman/Git-Example-vladi/README.md

 You must have a GitHub account.
 For more information, see "Creating an account on GitHub."

-You don't need to know how to code, use the command line, or install Git (the version control software that GitHub is built on).
+use the command line, or install Git (the version control software that GitHub is built on).